-The City's Ethics Ordinance applies to all "City officials."
+The City's Ethics Ordinance applies to all "City Officials."
 This term includes elected officials and members of their staffs, as well as every unclassified City employee, consultant, and member of a City board or commission who files a Statement of Economic Interests (SEI).
-Officers and employees of the City's agencies, such as Civic San Diego and the Housing Commission, are also City officials if they have SEI filing obligations.
+Officers and employees of the City's agencies, such as the Housing Commission, are also City officials if they have SEI filing obligations.
 Conflict of interest codes containing lists of the City positions with SEI filing obligations are available on the City Clerk's website.

 If you have questions regarding when to file your SEI, contact the City Clerk.
 If you have questions regarding what to disclose on your SEI, contact the Ethics Commission.